DIVO is an income ETF from Amplify. It uses active management to select blue chip stocks and then write covered calls on them. I review it below.

 If you’re just planning on reinvesting the fund’s distributions, it doesn’t make much sense to buy DIVO.
 If you’re bullish on the S&P 500, buy a low-cost S&P 500 index fund like VOO and call it a day.
 This is especially true in a taxable environment where DIVO’s tax drag will be larger, because you’re taxed on every distribution, regardless of whether or not you reinvest it.
 Personally, I’m a fan of simply selling shares as needed for any “income” needed, which should be mathematically preferable anyway if you don’t actually need that income on a monthly basis, as it allows you to leave more money in the market longer.

 But if income is the concern, a combination of dividend stocks and high-yield bonds may appeal to you and would be cheaper.
 I think “income” is overrated anyway.
-I’d be more likely to go with something like SWAN and just set up an automatic monthly transfer from the brokerage account that sells shares for me; there’s my “income.”
+I’d be more likely to go with something like SWAN or SPD and just set up an automatic monthly transfer from the brokerage account that sells shares for me; there’s my “income.”
 Again, I’m not a dividend investor anyway, so these types of yield-focused strategies don’t appeal to me regardless.
 I’d rather create my own dividend when I want to.

 Also remember that covered calls cap the upside potential of the underlying holdings at the strike price of the option.
 They’re not a free lunch.
 If the stock rallies, you don’t get to fully participate.